sagiegurari/duckscript/docs/sdk.md

 #### Parameters

 * The variable name.
-* The new variable value.
+* The new variable value, if not provided, the variable will be unset.

 #### Return Value